 Sky Entertainment, Ultimate On Demand, Fibre Max, and Fibre Unlimited packages will all cost £2 more each month, while Sky Broadband Unlimited bills will increase by £1.

 Money-saving: If you’re a longtime customer, it’s worth attempting to haggle with Sky to try to get a better deal.
 You could cancel your membership, but if you’re within your minimum term, you’ll struggle to leave without paying a fee.
-If you’re not satisfied with Sky’s service, Ofcom recommends complaining to Sky directly, and then going to the Ombudsman Services if that doesn’t get results.
+If you’re not satisfied with Sky’s service, you could complain to Sky directly, or go to the CISAS alternative dispute resolution service if that doesn’t get results.

 9. Mobile network bills